openhive-network/wax-doc/src/typescript/transaction-builder/working-with-transaction-builder/pushing-complex-operation.md

 ===

-The `pushOperation` method allows for simple construction of an operation.
-It takes as an argument new operation class instance, where you can provide all the configuration.
+As usually, the `pushOperation` method allows you to push any operation (regadless to complexity related to given blockchain scenario, being encapsulated by used operation class).

-The `pushOperation` method returns an instance of `Transaction` interface, on which you can later perform operations related to the transaction.
+At the end, the `pushOperation` method returns an instance of `Transaction` interface, on which you can later perform operations related  to the transaction.
+It nicely reuses well known scheme: [Call-chain](https://refactoring.guru/design-patterns/chain-of-responsibility/typescript/example)

 More complex information about `pushOperation` are presented in subsequent chapters.